Johnson Astills Solicitors Banner Image

 As part of the proceedings the Children’s Guardian will also arrange to see you, school teachers, nursery nurse, health professionals and anybody else involved with your child.

 Throughout the care proceedings the Children’s Guardian will try to answer any questions that you may have about the case.
 However, they are not legally qualified and cannot give you legal advice.
-Here at Emery Johnson Astills we have a specialist care department who are experts in child care law and can advise, assist and represent you throughout your involvement with social services.
+Here at Johnson Astills we have a specialist care department who are experts in child care law and can advise, assist and represent you throughout your involvement with social services.
 We will assess you for free legal advice through Legal Aid as in many cases, free legal advice can be obtained.

-If you would like to speak to one of our specialist solicitors within the care department at Emery Johnson Astills, please do not hesitate to call us on 0116 255 4855.
+If you would like to speak to one of our specialist solicitors within the care department at Johnson Astills, please do not hesitate to call us on 0116 255 4855.